All generic courses

 - Linerar transformationsbasic propertieskernel and image of a linear trasformationrepresentaion of linear transformations by matrices and the effect of change of bases.linear functionals, dual bases

-- Polynomials: algebras and ideals, the algebra of polynomials and its ideal structure, Lagrange interpolation, the prime factorization of a polynomial.
+- Rings.
+Ring of polynomials and its ideal structure.
+The prime factorization of a polynomial.
+Lagrange interpolation.

 - Groups, the factor group and the homomorphism theorems, Sylow’s theorems and permutation actions of groups.